DanialArab/SQL/README.md

     except pymysql.Error as e:
         print(f"An error occurred while connecting to the database: {e}")

+## 2. Connecting to a database

-    # Calling this function makes life easy and just need to pass the name of the database I want to make a query on.
+The following function provides a handy connection to the desired database, and the user just needs to pass the name of the database he/she wants to make a query on.
 It serves like USE keyword in SQL.

     def connector (database, password=password, host='localhost', user='root', charset='utf8mb4',):